About

 Medium

 Michael J. Kramer specializes in modern US cultural and intellectual history, transnational history, public history, digital humanities, and cultural criticism.
-He is an associate professor of history at the State University of New York (SUNY) Brockport, the author of The Republic of Rock: Music and Citizenship in the Sixties Counterculture (Oxford University Press, 2013), and the director of the Berkeley Folk Music Festival Project.
-He is currently working on a short history of the 1976 United States bicentennial celebrations; a study of the surprising relationship between folk music, technology, and cultural democracy in the United States; and an edited collection of essays by the countercultural social critic Theodore Roszak.
-Future research explores the history of arts and culture criticism in America; examines 1970s contemporary dance outside New York City; looks at the history of democratic socialism in the United States prior to the rise of Bernie Sanders; tracks the many ghosts of Abraham Lincoln in American culture; and probes the legacies of artistic exchanges between Brazil and the US.
-Kramer maintains a blog of cultural criticism, Culture Rover, and edits The Carryall, an online journal of US cultural and intellectual history.
+He is an associate professor of history at the State University of New York (SUNY) Brockport, the author of The Republic of Rock: Music and Citizenship in the Sixties Counterculture (Oxford University Press, 2013), and the director of the Berkeley Folk Music Festival Project, for which he created the online digital exhibition The Berkeley Folk Music Festival and the Folk Music Revival on the US West Coast—Introductory Digital Exhibition (July 2021).
+He is currently working on a history of the 1976 United States bicentennial celebrations; a study of the surprising relationship between folk music and technology in the US; and an edited collection of essays by the countercultural social critic Theodore Roszak.
+At SUNY Brockport, he directs a number of student-driven public history projects, including the Fannie Barrier Williams Project and a retrospective look at fifty years of the Writers Forum.
+He also directs the SUNY HistoryLab, which connects historical inquiry more robustly across SUNY campuses and to citizens of New York State.
+Future research explores the history of arts and culture criticism in America; 1970s experimental dance outside New York City; the history of democratic socialism in the United States prior to the rise of Bernie Sanders; the recurring presence of Abraham Lincoln in American culture; and artistic engagements with Brazil by US American artists.
+Kramer maintains a blog of cultural criticism, Culture Rover: Promiscuous Cultural Criticism, and edits The Carryall, an online journal of US cultural and intellectual history.
 More information can be found at michaeljkramer.net.
-(199 words)

 Long